plugdata-team/plugdata/Resources/Documentation/vanilla/stdout.md

 inlets:
   1st:
   - type: anything
-    description: any message to be written/sent to standard output.
+    description: any message to be written/sent to standard output
 flags:
 - name: -cr
-  description:  omit trailing semicolon in output (like [print]).
+  description:  omit trailing semicolon in output (like [print])
 - name: -b
-  description:  sets to binary mode.
+  description:  sets to binary mode
 - name: -binary
-  description:  sets to binary mode.
+  description:  sets to binary mode
 - name: -f
-  description: same as -flush.
+  description: same as -flush
 - name: -flush
   description: flush the output after each message
   default: on W32
 - name: -nf
-  description: same as -noflush.
+  description: same as -noflush
 - name: -noflush
   description: do not flush the output after each message.
 draft: false